pkozuchowski/Apex-Opensource-Library/docs/Query.md

 Mocks output of the query with the given result.

 #### Parameters
-- `String mockName` - Unique identifier of the query used for mocking.
+- `String mockName` - Unique identifier of the query used for mocking or Apex Class and Method name where query was invoked.
 - `Object result` - Query result to mock - Integer or List of SObjects

 #### Usage